rocmarchive/ROCm-Profiler/README.md

 ## Known Issues
 * API Trace and Perf Counter data may be truncated if the application being profiled does not call hsa_shut_down
 * Kernel occupancy information will only be written to disk if the application being profiled calls hsa_shut_down
-* API Trace data does not include any information about AMD-specific extension functions called by the application